hikinthru/hikinthru.github.io/_posts/2017-10-24-Using-Custom-Domains-On-GitHub-Pages.md

 ---
 image: domain.jpg
-title: "How to Use a Custom Domain On GitHub Pages"
+title: "Using a Custom Domain On GitHub Pages"
 ---

 GitHub Pages is a service by GitHub that provides anyone with free Web hosting for static sites.
 Every GitHub account is allowed one free site.
 This makes it *very* economical.
 The service even allows a user to have a custom domain (e.g., hikinthru.com).
 Once you have GitHub Pages going this is how you would implement a custom domain.